Workspace Settings

 Tags

 Tagging in Scalr gives you the ability to organize your workspaces and environments even more.
-It's common that you might want to add an extra layer of organization within an environment, which is where tags come into play as you can filter based on tags in the UI, API, and provider:
+Commonly, you might want to add an extra layer of organization within an environment, which is where tags come into play as you can filter based on tags in the UI, API, and provider:

 Run Triggers